arangodb/arangodb/Documentation/Books/Manual/StorageEngines/README.md

 into the main memory.
 It allows for very fast concurrent reads.
 However, writes block reads and locking is on collection level.
 Indexes are always in memory and are rebuild on startup.
-This gives a better performance but imposed a longer startup time.
+This gives better performance but imposes a longer startup time.

 The ROCKSDB engine is optimized for large data-sets and allows for a steady insert performance even if the data-set is much larger than the